-Writing & Rhetoric B builds on the previous course, exploring rhetorical analysis from a literary perspective and applying elements of rhetoric to their own communication.
-Students will examine tall tales, fables, short stories, and novels to answer questions like, What are the elements of Literature? and How can I communicate persuasively?
-This course will help you acquire foundational writing skills in a live course supported by engaging, applicable assignments such as essays, creative writing, and/or 21st century genres.
-In each unit students use critical thinking while learning essential “how-to” communication skills.
+Writing & Rhetoric B asks students to study communication emphasizing literary connection and analysis, asking and answering the fundamental question, “Why do we need story?”
+This course will help you acquire foundational communication skills in a live course supported by engaging, applicable assignments such as essays, creative writing, and/or 21st-century genres.
+In each unit, you’ll use critical thinking while learning essential “how-to” communication skills.
 Students will be held to a high standard and will practice skills through multiple iterations until they are mastered.

-In this course, students read famous speeches, biographies, and memoirs to study the art of rhetoric.
-They will write their own personal essays and perform engaging speeches.
+In this course, students read fairy tales and folktales from multiple cultures to study the art of storytelling.
+They will learn about the fundamentals of literature by studying classic short stories and a novella.
+They will use rhetoric and style to craft a persuasive speech and engage in a live debate.
 Students will master fundamental grammar, punctuation, and style techniques to ensure their success.
 In addition, the course will focus on rules of writing etiquette in a digital age, such as texting, emailing, blogging, and determining the reliability of sources found online.
 When you master these skills, you will be equipped to write engagingly and effectively throughout high school, college, and life.